dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Import a Default Export
+# Create a JavaScript Promise

-In the last challenge, you learned about export default and its uses.
-To import a default export, you need to use a different import syntax.
-In the following example, add is the default export of the math_functions.js file.
-Here is how to import it:

-import add from "./math_functions.js";

-The syntax differs in one key place.
-The imported value, add, is not surrounded by curly braces ({}). add here is simply a variable name for whatever the default export of the math_functions.js file is.
-You can use any name here when importing a default.

-In the following code, import the default export from the math_functions.js file, found in the same directory as this file.
-Give the import the name subtract.
+A promise in JavaScript is exactly what it sounds like - you use it to make a promise to do something, usually asynchronously.
+When the task completes, you either fulfill your promise or fail to do so.
+Promise is a constructor function, so you need to use the new keyword to create one.
+It takes a function, as its argument, with two parameters - resolve and reject.
+These are methods used to determine the outcome of the promise.
+The syntax looks like this:

+const myPromise = new Promise((resolve, reject) => {

+});

+Create a new promise called makeServerRequest.
+Pass in a function with resolve and reject parameters to the constructor.

 ## Tests

-Waiting: You should properly import subtract from math_functions.js.
+Waiting: You should assign a promise to a declared variable named makeServerRequest.
+Waiting: Your promise should receive a function with resolve and reject as parameters.